djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-30-an-eerie-run-and-other-fun.markdown

 But I did take the time to look back once more.
 I noticed now that the red, too, was reflecting off the road, pooling with the green (theoretically making yellow at this intersection, though I didn't notice), and glowing through the mist.
 The stillness, the quiet, and the alone-ness of it all &ndash; despite the fact that I was in a well-populated neighborhood &ndash; make this, for me, my lasting impression of the run.

 Then, people.
 A pair of adults playing some yard-game outside, a car, and a man in a garage.
 All felt somewhat NPC-ish, but the eeriness, at least, was now broken.
-I returned home, less shaken since I had definitively returned from some oddly and surprisingly people-less world, but still imprinted by the unexpected aloneness that I found (without looking for it) on tonight's run.
+I returned home, less shaken since I had definitively returned from some oddly and surprisingly people-less world, but still imprinted by the unexpected aloneness that I had found (without looking for it) on tonight's run.

+> I returned home, less shaken since I had definitively returned from some oddly and surprisingly people-less world, but still imprinted by the unexpected aloneness that I had found...

 ## Wrapping things up